takenet/messaginghub-client-csharp/docs/en/7-hosting.md

 ## Using the Messaging Hub Host

-The Messaging Hub offers the utility `mmh.exe` which *hosts* applications defined in an `application.json` file.
+The Messaging Hub offers the utility `mhh.exe` which *hosts* applications defined in an `application.json` file.
 This file allows the creation of Messaging Hub client application in a declarative way.

 To use it, create a Visual Studio *Class Library* project and install the package using the folllowing command: